grundium-frontend/get-creative/README.md

 Where "lat" and "long" correspond to geographical latitudes and longitudes, respectively.

-### Information about the beings
+### Information about the entities

-To fetch data about the beings who await us at those coordinates, fetch the data from:
+To fetch data about the entities who await us at those coordinates, fetch the data from:

 ```http request
 GET https://akabab.github.io/starwars-api/api/id/<id>.json